-Brian Taberski joined Archbishop Murphy High School in 2012.
+Dr. Brian Taberski joined Archbishop Murphy High School in 2012.
 Brian received his B.A. in Religious Studies and Philosophy from Canisius College, where he was an All-College Honors Scholar and then continued his education at Boston College where he recieved a Masters of Divinity.
-He is currently pursing a Doctorate of Education from Seattle University.
+In 2017, he completed a Doctorate of Education from Seattle University.

 Brian has been in education for over fifteen years.
 He has taught at all levels: elementary, high school, and college.
 Brian has also worked, taught, and ministered internationally living in Kingston, Jamaica and El Salvador.
 He has been a middle school director, dean of students, campus minister, and now is the department chair of the AMHS Theology department.